← Back to Blog

 Understanding UK Flight Pricing

-Flight prices from the UK are driven primarily by demand, which follows predictable patterns linked to school holidays, weather, and cultural events.
-The four most expensive periods are the summer holidays (late July to August), Christmas and New Year (mid-December to early January), Easter (varies each year), and half-term weeks in February, May, and October.
+It all comes down to demand, and demand follows school calendars like clockwork.
+The four price spikes are: summer holidays (late July through August), Christmas and New Year (mid-December to early January), Easter (moves around), and the three half-term weeks in February, May and October.

 January: One of the Cheapest Months